queer-community-allies/queer-community-allies/index.md

 - Volunteer their time, energy, and enthusiasm
 - Locals (18+) with a desire to help

 Our next meeting is in July!
-Email us if you're interest in getting an invite - contact@queercommunityallies.org.
+Email us if you're interested in getting an invite - contact@queercommunityallies.org.
 Come see what we're all about!
 [Learn more](/donate/#volunteer-board-of-directors).

 ## Adopt a GSA
 This fall, one of the biggest things you can do to support local teens is take action!
 Reach out to your local high school and ask a counselor or administrator: "How can I contact the school GSA (Gay Straight Alliance) advisor?"
 A GSA advisor is a teacher, staff member, or counselor who supports the GSA President and often hosts meetings in their/her/his classroom.
 Get to know the advisor, offer to bring treats once a month, offer to donate some games or craft supplies for their club.
 Get more [ideas and suggestions](/resources/#️-help-for-school-clubs) on our Resources page! #AdoptaGSA